quicwg/multipath/draft-ietf-quic-multipath.md

 on the path carry a Destination CID selected by the peer from the list provided to that peer.

 The relation between packet number spaces and paths is fixed.
-CIDs are pre-allocated for each Path Identifier.
-Once CIDs are issued, they are assigned to one specific Path Identifier.
-A node may decide to rotate the Destination CID it uses, a NAT may decide to change the 4-tuple over which packets from that path will be received.
+CIDs are separately allocated for each Path Identifier.
+Rotating the destination CID on a path does not change the path identifier.
+NAT rebinding, though it changes the 4-tuple of the path, also does not change the path identifier.
 The packet number space does not change when CID rotation happens within a given Path ID.

 Data associated with the transmission and reception on a given path can be associated to either the "path state", or to the